CSCfi/bastion/README.md

   GSSAPIAuthentication no
   StrictHostKeyChecking yes
 ```
-Explanation of the each options.
+Explanation of the each options
 =========
 ```
 Host: 			is the keyword.
 node1: 	      is a user defined name.
 This name we will use when we ssh to the internal server.
 HostName: 		either ip or fully qualified domain name of the internal server.
 cloud-user: 	the user of the node1.
-User:			In the ProxyCommand line, user is the user of bashtion.example.com, bashion host.
+User:			In the ProxyCommand line, user is the user of bastion.example.com, bashion host.
 nc:			is the netcat command
 %h:			is host of internal server
 %p:			is port.